jack40tall/limelight_illumination/README.md

 # limelight_illumination

 ## Overview
-Mock website I made for my Dad's business for a school project.
+Mock website I made about my Dad's business for a school project.